zhengli619/csc4160/README.md

 #### Load Testing

-Use the provided Locust load test script to evaluate the performance of your deployed API.
+In your local machine, use the provided Locust load test script to evaluate the performance of your deployed API.

 - Install Locust